Generalized description of intermittency in turbulence via stochastic methods: Interpretation of the Turbulent Energy Cascade as a Markov Process of Velocity Increments in Scale

-The fact that the reduced Kramers-Moyal coefficients $K_n$ are determined by the scaling exponents $\zeta_n$ shows that the Kramers-Moyal description is general enough to capture the essence of anomalous scaling.
-In the next subsections, we will describe in detail how the different phenomenological models can be mapped onto the Kramers-Moyal coefficients.\\ ~\\ \emph{i.)
-Kolmogorov's theory K41:}\\ The monofractal K41 phenomenology \citep{Kolmogorov1941} states that $\langle v^n \rangle = C_n \langle \varepsilon\rangle ^{n/3} r^{n/3}$ and an evaluation of the reduced Kramers-Moyal coefficients (\ref{eq:km_final}) suggests that it can be reproduced by just a single Kramers-Moyal coefficient
+It should be noted that the binomial transform is usually defined to start from $k=0$, which can readily be included in Equations (\ref{eq:zeta_final}) and (\ref{eq:km_final}) since $\zeta_0=K_0=0$.
+Furthermore, the fact that the reduced Kramers-Moyal coefficients $K_n$ are determined by the scaling exponents $\zeta_n$ shows that the Kramers-Moyal expansion (\ref{eq:km_exp}) with specific Kramers-Moyal coefficients

+is general enough to capture the essence of anomalous scaling.
+In other words, \emph{all} currently known phenomenological models of turbulence - characterized by their corresponding sets of scaling exponents $\zeta_n$ - can be reproduced by the Kramers-Moyal expansion (\ref{eq:km_exp}) with Kramers-Moyal coefficients (\ref{eq:km_scale}) where reduced Kramers-Moyal coefficients $K_n$ are related to the scaling exponents $\zeta_n$ by Equation (\ref{eq:km_final}).
+In the next subsections, we will describe in detail how these different phenomenological models can be mapped onto the Kramers-Moyal coefficients.\\ ~\\ \emph{i.)
+Kolmogorov's theory K41:}\\ The monofractal K41 phenomenology \cite{Kolmogorov1941} states that $\langle (\delta_r v)^n \rangle = C_n \langle \varepsilon\rangle ^{n/3} r^{n/3}$ and an evaluation of the reduced Kramers-Moyal coefficients (\ref{eq:km_final}) suggests that it can be reproduced by just a single Kramers-Moyal coefficient